weitingwlin/TDBUwithScale/DataAnalysis/Data/CodeBook.md

 * ant: number of ant (species not identified) found on the plant

 * otherLadybug: number of other species of ladybug (species not identified) found on the plant

+## miscellaneous

+* TDBU_experiment_google_earth.png :
+  a google earth screen shot for the experiment setup.